flanksource/docs/canary-checker/docs/windows.md

 2. You must be able to execute the powershell install script as a local administrator
 3. Canary Checker uses an embedded Postgress DB which requires [Microsoft Visual C++ 2015-2022 Redistributable (x64) - 14.38.33130](https://www.microsoft.com/en-us/Download/confirmation.aspx?id=52685)

-4. Canary checker uses port 8080 (can be changed) for the HTTP API and port 6432 for the embedded posgres sql server , ensure these ports are free
+4. Canary checker uses port 8080 (can be changed) for the HTTP API and port 6432 for the embedded postgresql server , ensure these ports are free

 ## 2. Downloading required files